Asking Questions

 Tips on coming up with your questions.

-Every person’s experience with cancer is different which means that our set of questions may not fit what you need to ask.
+Every person’s experience with cancer is different, so our set of questions may not fit what you need to ask.

-Think about asking open-ended questions and “if this then what” for example.
+Consider asking open-ended questions and “if this, then what,” for example.

 How do you determine the efficacy of the chemotherapy?